Welcome to today's edition of the Rush 24-7 podcast.

 That's number two.

-Canute, the polar bears number one.
+Canute, the polar bear's number one.

-They're gonna stuff Canute at the uh at what's what Dawn, what's wrong with that?
+taxidermy on new they're gonna stuff canute at the uh and what's what don't what's wrong with that What's wrong with stuffing Canute?

-My question is what with baby seals?
+My question is, what with?

-That's what Canute would like.
+That's what Knut would like.

-I don't know why Trump just doesn't buy Iowa and make him vote the way he wants.
+Our president, ladies and gentlemen, I don't know why Trump just doesn't buy Iowa and make him vote the way he wants.

 Messing around like this.